Darkness4/blog/README.md

-# Blog in Go and HTMX
+# A compile-time blog in Go and HTMX

 A very simple example efficient blog in Go and HTMX.